 Despite their limitations, the guidelines remain a useful tool for trade unions to improve working conditions in the region.
 Members of the ASETUC aim to work with governments and together develop national action plans to implement the guidelines and harmonize the labour laws of the Member States.
 They also want to institutionalize tripartite bodies which could discuss practical measures to encourage the implementation of the guidelines at the workplace. ###

 Romane Cauqui is intern at the Singapore-based FES Office for Regional Coordination in Asia.
-For more information about the regional work by FES on trade, labour and social dialogue contact Veronica Nilsson, Programme Manager at the FES Office for Regional Cooperation in Asia.
+For more information about the regional work by FES on trade, labour and social dialogue contact <link about contact external-link>Veronica Nilsson, Programme Manager at the FES Office for Regional Cooperation in Asia.